mainio/decidim-module-mpassid/README.md

     `mpassid-756be91097ac490961fd04f121cb9550@example.org`.
 The email will
     always have the `mpassid-` prefix and the domain part is defined by the configuration option.
+  * In case this is not defined, the organization's host will be used as the default.

 For more information about these options and possible other options, please refer to the [`omniauth-mpassid`](https://github.com/mainio/omniauth-mpassid)